 - November 2019, $7,483,254 Verdict: Prince George’s County, Maryland: A 40-something man suffered a herniated disc and the aggravation of prior cervical and lumbar degenerative disc diseases after his vehicle was rear-ended at a gas station parking lot.
 He underwent lumbar fusion surgery for treatment.
 Following the procedure, he also underwent pain management and epidural injections.
 He then underwent another procedure on his lumbar spine and revision surgery, both of which were unsuccessful.
 The man claimed that his injuries were now permanent and prevented him from returning to work as a construction material company supervisor.
 He sued the other driver and his employer for negligence.
 A P.G.
 County jury ruled in favor of the man and awarded him a $7,483,254 verdict.
 This comprised $373,840 in past medical expenses, $525,140 in past lost wages, $2,878,384 in future lost wages, and $2,500,000 in non-economic damages.
 A simple pain and suffering calculator would be useless in this case, right?
 (Maryland’s cap on non-economic damages reduced the verdict to $5,783,254.)

 - November 2019, $15,000 Verdict: Baltimore, Maryland: A woman was rear-ended as she was stopped at the intersection of North Avenue and Howard Street in Baltimore City.
 She suffered neck, cervical spine, and right shoulder injuries.
 The woman sued the other driver for failing to keep a proper distance and failing to pay attention to the road.
 She sought compensation for pain and suffering, medical expenses, and lost wages.
 The other driver denied liability and disputed causation and damages.
 A Baltimore City jury awarded the woman $15,000 in medical bills with only $1,500 in pain and suffering.
-This is the opposite of what we have been talking about: a reverse multiplier In this case, the jury was unimpressed with the pain and suffering the woman endured.
-This underscores why medical bills multiplier formulas are inaccurate on both sides.
+This is the opposite of what we have discussed: a reverse multiplier.
+In this case, the jury was unimpressed with the woman’s pain and suffering.
+This underscores why medical bill multiplier formulas are inaccurate on both sides.
 You have to look at the merits of the individual claim.

 - March 2017, $13,654: Towson, Maryland: A 32-year-old unemployed woman was driving on Joppa Road in White Marsh when she was broadsided by a driver making a left-hand turn.
 She allegedly suffered a fractured nose and thumb, injured both knees, and chipped a tooth in the crash.
 The big deal was the thumb.
 The victim needed two surgical procedures and she was expecting a third.
 She also claimed that she needed surgery to repair her fractured nose.
-A third surgery was deemed necessary for her thumb but had not been performed as of the date of trial (because she could not afford it).
-The defendant was insured by USAA, and her lawyers did what USAA lawyers often do: they denied liability right up to the morning of trial.
+A third surgery was deemed necessary for her thumb but had not been performed as of the trial date (because she could not afford it).
+USAA insured the defendant, and her lawyers did what USAA lawyers often do: they denied liability right up to the morning of the trial.
 Surprisingly, the jury was unimpressed with her case.
 They awarded $6,654 in medical bills and $7,000 in future medical bills (she had sought $20,000).
 For pain and suffering, the Baltimore County jury awarded $15,000.
 The multiplier of her specials was 1.1 or .56 (based on what the specials submitted to the jury).
 There was something about this case that the jury did not like despite what appeared to be objective injuries.

 Again, these cases underscore that using a multiplier to calculate pain and suffering damages is foolish.
 Judges and juries do not decide cases this way.
 You can also see that the average pain and suffering verdict is a very misleading number.

-Since 2013, Maryland allows personal injury lawyers to refrain from asking for a specific amount in a personal injury case.
-Instead, we ask for an amount that is more than $75,000 in serious personal injury and wrongful death cases without specifying an amount.
+Maryland law has changed.
+Maryland allows personal injury lawyers to refrain from asking for a specific amount in a personal injury case.
+Instead, we ask for an amount that is more than $75,000 in serious personal injury and wrongful death cases without specifying an amount in serious injury cases.

 How much money you ask in your demand for pain and suffering damages depends on the severity of the injuries and, just as importantly, how the injuries impacted your life.
-It is impossible to know your pain and suffering damages without reading your medical records and reviewing your case.
-But don't let the insurance company fool you.
+Knowing your pain and suffering damages is impossible without reading your medical records and reviewing your case.
+But don’t let the insurance company fool you.
 The worst harm in a personal injury case is the physical and mental anguish from the injuries.

 Under Maryland law, pain and suffering damages in a wrongful death is compensation for “mental anguish, emotional pain, and suffering, loss of society, companionship, comfort, protection, marital care, attention, advice or counsel” the surviving family member has experienced or probably will experience in the future.

 Few juries will award less than the cap in a well-presented wrongful death case in Maryland.
-Our lawyers have never received a wrongful death verdict that was below the Maryland cap on damages.
+Our lawyers have never received a wrongful death verdict below the Maryland damages cap.
 The mental anguish alone is almost invariably worth millions.

 You prove your pain and suffering damages for settlement purposes in the medical records and your demand letter.
 The demand letter and the settlement negotiations are the opportune moments to argue the severity of the pain and suffering.
-Most insurance adjusters look past the intangible pain and suffering and use the four corners of the victim's medical records to extrapolate what the plaintiff's pain and suffering should be as opposed to getting in the weeds of what it is.
+Most insurance adjusters look past the intangible pain and suffering and calculate pain and suffering using the four corners of the victim’s medical records to extrapolate what the plaintiff’s pain and suffering should be instead of getting in the weeds of what it is.

 - How to get the most out of your free consultation with a lawyer.